17. Security and Governance¶

 Connection with Other Chapters¶

-- Chapter 05: Safety and Human-in-the-Loop — Basic concepts of confirmations and clarifications (security UX)
+- Chapter 05: Safety and Human-in-the-Loop — UX of confirmations and approvals ("senior's approval").

-- Chapter 24: Data and Privacy — Personal data protection
+- Chapter 24: Data and Privacy — Personal-data protection in responses and logs.

 What's Next?¶